CurlyWurly-1/STM8S103F3P6-development-board/README.md

  - Reset button         - Resets the microcontroller
  - "Poweron" LED        - This LED is always on when power is applied to the board (annoyingly bright !!)
  - "Signal" LED         - This LED is connected to pin B5 - to light the LED, you need to output a low to sink current.
- - 20 "Lower" pins      - It is usual to solder the 20 header pins below the board.
+ - 20 "Lower" pins      - It is usual for the 20 header pins (2 x 10) to be soldered downwards from the bottom of the board.
 This means you can plug the development board into a breadboard
- - 4  "Upper" pins      - It is usual to solder these 4 pins upwards.
-This means that while the development board is plugged into a breadboard, you can easily access these 4 pins to attach the "ST-Link V2" USB device.
+ - 4  "Upper" pins      - It is usual for the 4  header pins to be soldered pointing upwards from the top of the board.
+This allows for easy access to these 4 pins for attaching the "ST-Link V2" USB device, even when the development board is plugged into a breadboard using he 2o header pins below.

 # "ST-LINK V2" device